baidu-maps/jsapi-skills/README.md

 ### 2. Register the skill with your AI assistant

-Link or copy the `bmap-jsapi-gl` directory into your environment’s skills folder so the AI can load its docs during conversations.
+Link or copy the `bmap-jsapi-gl` and `bmap-jsapi-three` directories into your environment’s skills folder so the AI can load its docs during conversations.

 **Claude Desktop (local)**